webpack/webpack.js.org/src/content/api/compilation-object.md

 `function (module, cacheGroup)`

-Returns Stats object for the current compilation.
+Adds a module to the current compilation.

 Parameters: